andygock/react-dropzone-textarea/README.md

 # React Dropzone Textarea

 A React component of a textarea element.
-Drop text files onto the element and load file contents as textarea's value.
+Drop a text file onto the element and load file contents as textarea's value.
 Essentially, it's a textarea wrapper with [react-dropzone](https://github.com/react-dropzone/react-dropzone).

 It can be used with the generic HTML5 `<textarea>` element, or with any other React textarea like component which supports a `value` and `onChange` prop.
 Tested with [BlueprintJS](https://blueprintjs.com/docs/#core/components/text-inputs.text-area) but should work with other libraries too.